Testosterone: Free testosterone

 Lipophilic hormones (soluble in lipids but not in water), such as steroid hormones, including testosterone, are transported in water-based blood plasma through specific and non-specific proteins.
 Specific proteins include sex hormone-binding globulin (SHBG), which binds testosterone, dihydrotestosterone, estradiol, and other sex steroids.
-Non-specific binding proteins include albumin and lipoprotein.
+Non-specific binding proteins include albumin.
 The part of the total hormone concentration that is not bound to its respective specific carrier protein is the free part.
 As a result, testosterone which is not bound to SHBG is called free testosterone.
-It seems that only the free amount of testosterone can bind to an androgenic receptor, which means they have biological activity.
+Only the free amount of testosterone can bind to an androgenic receptor, which means it has biological activity.
+While a significant portion of testosterone is bound to SHBG, a small fraction of testosterone (1%-2%) is bound to albumin and the binding of testosterone to albumin is weak and can be reversed easily; as such, both albumin-bound and unbound testosterone are considered to be bioavailable testosterone.
+This binding plays an important role in regulating the transport, tissue delivery, bioactivity, and metabolism of testosterone.
+At the tissue level, testosterone dissociates from albumin and quickly diffuses into the tissues.
+The percentage of testosterone bound to SHBG is lower in men than in women.
+Both the free fraction and the one bound to albumin are available at the tissue level (their sum constitutes the bioavailable testosterone), while SHBG effectively and irreversibly inhibits the action of testosterone.
+The relationship between sex steroids and SHBG in physiological and pathological conditions is complex, as various factors may influence the levels of plasma SHBG, affecting bioavailability of testosterone.